United States dollar: Banknotes

 The U.S. Constitution provides that Congress shall have the power to "borrow money on the credit of the United States."
 Congress has exercised that power by authorizing Federal Reserve Banks to issue Federal Reserve Notes.
 Those notes are "obligations of the United States" and "shall be redeemed in lawful money on demand at the Treasury Department of the United States, in the city of Washington, District of Columbia, or at any Federal Reserve bank".
 Federal Reserve Notes are designated by law as "legal tender" for the payment of debts.
 Congress has also authorized the issuance of more than 10 other types of banknotes, including the United States Note and the Federal Reserve Bank Note.
 The Federal Reserve Note is the only type that remains in circulation since the 1970s.
 Federal Reserve Notes are printed by the Bureau of Engraving and Printing and are made from cotton fiber paper (as opposed to wood fiber used to make common paper).
 The "large-sized notes" issued before 1928 measured 7.42 x 3.125 in, while small-sized notes introduced that year measure 6.14 x 2.61 x 0.0043 in.
 The dimensions of the modern (small-size) U.S. currency is identical to the size of Philippine peso banknotes issued under United States administration after 1903, which had proven highly successful.
-The American large-note bills became known as "horse blankets" or "saddle blankets."
+The American large-note bills became known as "horse blankets" or "saddle blankets".

 Currently printed denominations are $1, $2, $5, $10, $20, $50, and $100.
 Notes above the $100 denomination stopped being printed in 1946 and were officially withdrawn from circulation in 1969.
 These notes were used primarily in inter-bank transactions or by organized crime; it was the latter usage that prompted President Richard Nixon to issue an executive order in 1969 halting their use.
 With the advent of electronic banking, they became less necessary.
-Notes in denominations of $500, $1,000, $5,000, $10,000, and $100,000 were all produced at one time; see large denomination bills in U.S. currency for details.
-With the exception of the $100,000 bill (which was only issued as a Series 1934 Gold Certificate and was never publicly circulated; thus it is illegal to own), these notes are now collectors' items and are worth more than their face value to collectors.
+Notes in denominations of $500, $1,000, $5,000, $10,000 (discontinued, but still legal tender); $100,000 were all produced at one time; see large denomination bills in U.S. currency for details.
+With the exception of the $100,000 bill (which was only issued as a Series 1934 Gold Certificate and was never publicly circulated; thus it is illegal to own), these notes are now collector's items and are worth more than their face value to collectors.

 Though still predominantly green, the post-2004 series incorporate other colors to better distinguish different denominations.
 As a result of a 2008 decision in an accessibility lawsuit filed by the American Council of the Blind, the Bureau of Engraving and Printing is planning to implement a raised tactile feature in the next redesign of each note, except the $1 and the current version of the $100 bill.
 It also plans larger, higher-contrast numerals, more color differences, and distribution of currency readers to assist the visually impaired during the transition period.